HL7/davinci-dtr/input/pagecontent/specification.md

 §spec-65?^dtr-client^processing:All items that are pre-populated (whether by the payer in the initial QuestionnaireResponse provided in the questionnaire package, or from data retrieved from the EHR) **SHALL** have their `origin.source` set to 'auto-server' (pre-populated by Payer) or 'auto-client' (pre-populated by EHR) within the required [`information-origin`](StructureDefinition-information-origin.html) extension.§

 #### Execution Sequence
 The flow of execution of the CQL will be determined by the associated Questionnaire.
-The client will proceed through the Questionnaire, and for any question that is associated with the result of a CQL expression, that specific CQL statement will be executed.
-The DTR client **SHOULD** use result caching so that results queried by CQL (or otherwise retrieved based on CQL) previously remain available after a subsequent call to $next-question.
+The client will proceed through the Questionnaire, and for any question that is associated with the result of a CQL expression, that specific CQL statement will be executed. §spec-162?^dtr-client^processing:The DTR client **SHOULD** use result caching so that results queried by CQL (or otherwise retrieved based on CQL) previously remain available after a subsequent call to $next-question.§

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">